Janet uncovered her eyes, and laughed.

 Logan crossed his legs and clasped his hands together on his knees.
 “This is the easiest door of all.
-Anyone can get through it because it’s so easy for human beings to deny something that is happening…especially when it’s something that they cannot bear.”
+Anyone can get through it because it’s so easy for human beings to deny something is happening…especially when it’s something they cannot bear.”
 He continued, “Can you think of something that’s happened in your life that you cannot bear?”

 “What are you thinking, Janet?” he asked.

 An indescribable sadness came over her.
 She looked at the tree tops; she had tears in her eyes as she gripped the arms of the chair.
 Her consciousness was flooded with the memory of her son Logan, and she couldn’t help but cry.

 “Janet, what are you thinking about right now?”